All About Nevada DMV

 For more information: How to Renew a Driver's License in Nevada

-For more information: How to Pay a Traffic Ticket in Nevada
+For more information: How to Apply for a Motorcycle License in Nevada

 Residents of Nevada who have recently had an official address change must notify the Nevada DMV within 30 days.
 Drivers who have a Federal REAL ID or would like to receive one must submit an address change request in person at a local Nevada DMV office.
 Necessary forms include the Application for Driving Privileges or ID Card, proof of identity documentation and proof of residency documentation.